dangarmat/dangarmat.github.io/_posts/2017-12-30-Calories-vs-Sleep.md

 In fact it so happens this evening I'm at 2284 right now.

-### So what is happening on these days I eat above the median?
+### So what is happening on these days above the median?
 Original theory goes sleep is a big factor, that a low sleep day is a high calorie day.
 Let's see.

 I know there are some zeros for amount of sleep as well.
 How many?
 Using anti-join...

 ![Jun-Dec C v.
 D](/images/fitbit14.PNG "Jun-Dec C v.
 D")

 Fifteen days.
-Honestly some of these days I did not sleep but most of them were days the watch band was broken, as it broke twice.
+Actually most days here the watch band was broken, as it broke twice.
 You can tell those by the fact I "didn't sleep" multiple days in a row.
 Those are, 7/22 - 7/29 and 12/15-12/18.
-I think the other days could be ones I was traveling maybe and so slept sitting up and fitbit didn't record them.
+The other days could be ones I was traveling and so slept sitting up and fitbit didn't record sleep.
 And 12/30 hasn't happened yet.

 This tells me December data is also circumspect, unfortunately.
 Let's just join everything and remove every circumspect day as defined as less than 1200 calories and 0 hours of sleep.